dumconstantin/jsdoc-riot/README.md

 # [JSDoc](http://usejsdoc.org/) plugin that adds support for Riot tag files

-A JSDoc plugin that compiles Riot tag files before they are processed by JSDoc
+Compiles Riot tag files before they are processed by JSDoc

 ## Installion